Working on the concept here of a new movie, ladies and gentlemen.

 They have to change the spin.

-The spin is we never said that.
+The spin is, we never said that.

 What's he talking about?

-He's impugning her character.
+He's impugning our character.

 Blah, blah, blah.